ManiShayestehfar/obsidian_sync/Statistics/Expectation.md

 # A Well-defined Series and Expectation

-- The top definition of $E(X)$ depends on the order in which te series is summed up and the order is arbitrary
+- The top definition of $E(X)$ depends on the order in which the series is summed up and the order is arbitrary

 - For example, the alternating harmonic series $\sum {a_k}$ where $a_k = (-1)^{k+1}\frac{1}{k} = x_k \cdot p_X(x_k)$.
 	- Converges depending on the value of $k$